-HRV vs ERV which is better?
+HRV vs ERV, which is better?
 Previously, most homeowners could suffer the challenge of leaking humid air and heat after constructing and finishing their houses.
-This was a major problem for families and homeowners until Energy Recovery ventilation (ERV), and Heat Recovery Ventilation systems were introduced.
+It was a significant problem for families and homeowners until the introduction of Energy Recovery Ventilation (ERV) and Heat Recovery Ventilation (HRV) systems.

 These systems came in to seal your houses and maintain the desired indoor air quality.
-Every house or building requires either natural or mechanical ventilation, to prevent the ‘old school leaking or heat as well as humid air.
+Every home or building requires natural or mechanical ventilation to prevent the ‘old school’ leaking or heat and humid air.

-These ventilation systems have become popular in countries across the poles whereby people face extreme climatic conditions.
-However, since these ventilations were introduced, many individuals still can’t figure the difference between these two.
+These ventilation systems have become popular in countries across the poles where people face extreme climatic conditions.
+However, since the rise of these ventilations, many individuals still can’t figure the difference between these two.
 Therefore, let’s look-see the differences between HRV vs ERV systems.

-During the chilly winter seasons, every homeowner strives to keep their home space warm by heating the incoming cold winter air.
-When summer comes in, no one can stop the hot humid air from entering the house.
+Every homeowner strives to keep their home space warm by heating the incoming cold winter air during the chilly winter seasons.
+When summer comes in, no one can stop the hot, humid air from entering the house.

-All you can do is adjust the room temperature by cooling your house and maintaining a certain desired temperature.
-In North America, people are steadily installing ERVs and HRVs and it’s widely spreading in many polar countries.
+All you can do is adjust the room temperature by cooling your house and maintaining a specific desired temperature.
+Some people in Canada are steadily installing ERVs and HRVs, and it’s widely spreading in many polar countries.